Rhosinjay-cyb/Incident-Response-with-Playbooks/README.md

 ### Creation of Analytics Rule

-The project commenced with the creation of an analytics rule (scheduled) to detect remote connections to the Sales-VM via Azure Bastion with an untrusted IP.
+The project commenced with the creation of a scheduled analytics rule with the title 'UnusualBastionAccess' to detect remote connections to the Sales-VM via Azure Bastion with an untrusted IP.

 ![image](Images/A.Rule.png)